 The Commonwealth of Virginia is the twelfth most populated state, with over 8.52 million people, and more than 3.18 million households.
+The average cost of homeowners insurance in Virginia is $1,013 for a policy with $250,000 dwelling coverage.
 The rate of homeownership hovers at around 65.9%, which is slightly higher than the United States national average of 63.9%.
-The Virginia home market is labeled as “very hot” by Zillow — the median property value for a home in Virginia is $291,002, a 3.6% increase from the year prior.
+If you’re one of those homeowners, your Virginia home insurance policy can protect your investment and keep your home safe.

 If you’re one of those homeowners, your Virginia home insurance policy can protect your investment and keep your home safe.

 Homes in Virginia are more susceptible to damage from hurricanes and floods, so having insurance coverage that protects you against common hazards is important.
 The good news is that homeowners insurance in Virginia is generally affordable, so you can avoid paying out-of-pocket expenses if you ever have to repair or rebuild your home.

 When you start looking for homeowners insurance companies, consider the value of your home, the type of coverage you want, your deductible and any additional coverages you need.